Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: The representation theory

-{} The affine Kac-Moody algebra $\hat\g$ has the positive energy highest weight irreducible representations ${\hat R}_i$, $i=0, 1, \ldots , r$, which are integrable, i.e. lift to the representations of the corresponding Kac-Moody group $\widetilde{LG}$.
+The affine Kac--Moody algebra $\hat\g$ has the positive energy highest weight irreducible representations ${\hat R}_i$, $i=0, 1, \dots , r$, which are integrable, i.e., lift to the representations of the corresponding Kac--Moody group $\widetilde{{\rm LG}}$.
 The highest weight of ${\hat R}_i$ is ${\hat\lam}_i$.
-The representations ${\hat R}_i$ are infinite dimensional of finite type: the dimensions of the eigenspaces of ${\delta}^{\vee}$ are finite, so that the character
+The representations ${\hat R}_i$ are infinite-dimensional of finite type: the dimensions of the eigenspaces of ${\delta}^{\vee}$ are finite, so that the character

 makes sense as a function in the domain $|{\qe} | < 1$, where